onnovalkering/brane/docs/installation.md

 #### Requirements:

-- Docker, version 19.03 or higher, with the [BuildKit](https://github.com/docker/buildx#building) plugin (Tech Preview) enabled.
+- Docker, version 19.03 or higher, with the [BuildKit](https://github.com/docker/buildx#building) plugin (Tech Preview) installed.
 - On Linux, Docker should be [configured](https://docs.docker.com/engine/install/linux-postinstall/#manage-docker-as-a-non-root-user) to allow management as a non-root user, i.e. without `sudo`.

 Download the pre-built binary for your platform from the [releases](https://github.com/onnovalkering/brane/releases) page and place it in a `$PATH` directory, with execute permission.
 It's recommended to use `brane` as the binary's name: